aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 ```

 Aspose.Slides API supports three types of shadows: OuterShadow, InnerShadow, and PresetShadow.

+ With PresetShadow, you can apply a shadow for a text (using preset values).

+**Using Microsoft PowerPoint**

-With PresetShadow you may set shadow for the text, using preset values.
-In PowerPoint you usually use one type of shadow only,
+In PowerPoint, you can use one type of shadow.
+Here’s an example:
-however in Aspsoe.Slides API it is possible to set two types of shadows at once: InnerShadow and PresetShadow.

-Here is an example:

 ![todo:image_alt_text](image-20200930114225-6.png)

+**Using Aspose.Slides**

+Aspose.Slides actually allows you to apply two types of shadows at once: InnerShadow and PresetShadow.

+**Notes:**

-Note, if OuterShadow and PresetShadow are set together, only OuterShadow effect will be applied.
+- When OuterShadow and PresetShadow are used together, only the OuterShadow effect gets applied.
-While using OuterShadow and InnerShadow simultaneously, the effect applied will depend on the version of PowerPoint.
-For PowerPoint 2013 the effect will double, for 2007 - OuterShadow will be applied.
+- If OuterShadow and InnerShadow get used simultaneously, the resulting or applied effect depends on the PowerPoint version.
+For instance, in PowerPoint 2013, the effect gets doubled.
+But in PowerPoint 2007, the OuterShadow effect gets applied.

+### Applying Display to Texts

-Let's try to add display to the text:
+We add display to the text through this code sample in C#:

 ``` csharp
 portion.PortionFormat.EffectFormat.EnableReflectionEffect();